-[The following is our synopsis of Colin Reader's paper, and the key reasons why we believe it may force us to consider a pre-4th Dynasty date for the Sphinx.
-It is an extended version of the commentary which will appear as an update in the forthcoming paperback edition of Giza: The Truth]
+[The following is IL's synopsis of Colin Reader's paper.
+It is an extended version of the commentary which appeared in the original Epilogue of the paperback edition of Giza: The Truth in 2000.]

 By far the most revealing new piece of research to come to our attention recently is that of British geological engineer Colin Reader on the age of the Sphinx.
 Although his paper Khufu Knew the Sphinx remains self-published at the time of writing, it was immediately apparent to us that he had some new ideas which deserve serious consideration.
 Unlike John Anthony West and Robert Schoch, he does not attempt to push the age back by more than a few hundred years - in fact only to the early dynastic period c.
 2800 BC - and moreover he does make a considerable effort to fit his revised chronology into the proper archaeological context of Giza as a whole.
 Reader's paper is relatively long and contains some complex analysis - indeed our subsequent correspondence with him is similarly lengthy - but the essential points can be distilled as follows.